SSerper/RDW-First-Owners/README.md

 # RDW-First-Owners
-Extracts first owners of cars from the RDW site
+Extracts first owners of cars from the Dutch RDW site

 Some pre conditions and have-to-knows:
 - Tested with Python 2.7 on a Windows 10 machine